-7-Step Process To Create An Effective Employer Brand Strategy6 min read.
+8-Step Process To Create An Effective Employer Brand Strategy6 min read.

 Every business knows that the better their reputation as a place to work, the more they will attract the kind of people who are reliable, productive and less likely to leave for competitors.
+In an article published by McKinsey, nearly a third of senior leaders cited finding talent as the biggest managerial challenge.
 All successful businesses should drive to be the employer of choice in their sector, but not all of them have a strategic plan to improve their recruiting and retention efforts across the board.

 Like all other aspects of branding, reputation as being a good employer is only achieved by demonstrable positive staff experience throughout your organisation.
 Building an attractive workplace is wide-ranging — from the layout of the offices to the staff development opportunities — and it needs to be part of the culture of the organisation.